Last Updated on February 10, 2023 by Tabraiz

 You can consider call options if you think the stock price will increase before the expiry date.
 After exercising the option, you can buy the stock at the pre-agreed price.
 Alternatively, you can sell the call option if the stock price goes above the break-even price.

 If you think a stock’s asset price will decline before the expiration date, considering a put options contract is good.
 Suppose you buy a put option, and the underlying asset’s price falls below the break-even level.
 You need to exercise the option to sell the stock at the predefined price in the contract.
 Alternatively, you can sell the option to close the position.
 You will have the difference between the premium you paid for the contract and the current premium.

 Thus, newbies can trade options with the right know-how.
-To conclude, trading call options means you are betting on rising prices, while trading put options means betting on falling prices.
+To conclude, trading call options means you are on rising prices, while trading put options means falling prices.
 Keep watching the stock movements and trade them without bearing the entire cost using your trading account.